AdamKyle/flare/resources/info/rules/section-1.md

 **Do not post your personal information in chat**.
 This includes but **not limited to**: Email, address, real name, phone number, credit card or any other identifiable information about you.

-With that said your location in game is shown in chat as X,Y coordinates.
+With that said your location in-game is shown in chat as X,Y coordinates.

 Last but not least, no auction in chat.
-If you want to sell something go to the [market board](/information/market-bnoard).
+If you want to sell something go to the [market board](/information/market-board).
 Failure to head this rule can result in being silenced and then, for repeat offenders, banned.

 ## "Free" Speech

-Just because chat is self moderated for the most part, does not mean The Creator will allow for hate speech, racism or wild conspiracies or the posting of "fake news."
-These are bannable offenses and will result in a silence, followed by an appropriate ban for repeatable offences.
+Just because chat is self moderated for the most part, does not mean The Creator will allow for hate speech, racism or wild conspiracies or the posting of "fake news".
+These are bannable offenses and will result in a silence, followed by an appropriate ban for repeatable offenses.

 The Creator suggests, you leave religion and politics out of the general chat discussion.
 While I will not go and silence or ban someone for talking about current world events, if things do get out of hand appropriate measures will be taken.